bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/start.rst

      Look at the :ref:`workflow concept <workflow-categories>` for some more information about categorization.

+.. _process-element-tab-start-custom-fields:

 Custom Fields
    Here you can set additional information for the start.
 The set values are only informational and have no effect on how this start is treated by |axon-ivy|.
-These custom fields can easily be queried on the :public-api:`IWebStartable </ch/ivyteam/ivy/workflow/start/IWebStartable.html>` interface to allow sorting, filtering or displaying additional information in start lists
+These :ref:`custom fields <custom-fields>` can easily be queried on the :public-api:`IWebStartable </ch/ivyteam/ivy/workflow/start/IWebStartable.html>` interface to allow sorting, filtering or displaying additional information in start lists.

    .. tip::